Tuition Assistance Top-Up (TATU)

 Benefit Fact Sheet

-Retired Soldiers are eligible for TATU only if they still have MGIB benefits remaining and are retroactively applying for an educational program completed while on active duty within the last year.
+Retired Soldiers are eligible for TATU only if they still have MGIB benefits remaining or Post-9/11 GI Bill benefits and are retroactively applying for an educational program completed while on active duty within the last year.

 For more information, please visit the Tuition Assistance Top-Up webpage maintained by Veterans Affairs: